iJaKobe/Multitool-Illager-Expansion/README.md

-# Modern Multitools – Netherite Only Edition
+# Multitools – Netherite Only Edition

 A stripped-down fork of the original Modern Multitools datapack by JK137, modified to support only **Netherite-tier multitools**, including those from **Illager Expansion Recrafted**.